sr320/course-fish270/Week_4.md

+#Week 4
+- Circulation
+- Gas Exchange
+- Defense: The immune system and defense mechanisms
+- Option 1.
+Exercise- and (or) hypoxia-induced anaerobic metabolism in a teleost fish.

+---

 #9.
 Circulation
 - Overview:
 	- Every organism must exchange materials and energy with its environment, and this exchange ultimately occurs at the cellular level.